Internet Programming Curriculum

 Course Title: Database Modeling and Design Goal Areas: n/a Credits: 4

 Course Description: This course covers relational databases from conceptual design to implementation.
-The course will include logical and physical design, normalization, as well as the definition of tables and indexes.
+The course will include logical and physical design, normalization, as well as the definition of tables and keys.
 The use of Structured Query Language (SQL) for data retrieval and manipulation will be emphasized.
-Prerequisite: CSci 1040 and CSci 1120 or CSci 1130 or CSci 1150PLEASE NOTE: Students enrolled in CSCI 1040 can register for CSCI 2030 in anticipation of successful completion of CSCI 1040.
-Please contact Registration.

 Course Title: Web Programming in ASP.NET Goal Areas: n/a Credits: 4